 You can find the Nobel Museum together with the Swedish Academy and the Nobel Library in the former stock exchange building in Gamla Stan.
-I haven’t been here myself but read that while the material on display is interesting, the layout an organization of the museum could be better.
+I haven't been here myself but read that while the material on display is interesting, the layout and organization of the museum could be better.

 Where to eat in Gamla Stan